 Form for Creation of Charge

-The Form CHG-1 is required to be filed for creation of charge, with the Registrar of Companies (ROC) within 30 days from the day of its creation.
+The Form CHG-1 is required to be filed for the creation of a charge with the Registrar of Companies (ROC) within 30 days from the day of its creation.
 The form shall be signed by the company (the borrower) and the charge holder.

 Certificate of Creation of Charge

-Once such charge creation has been made and filed with the ROC via Form CHG-1, then a certificate of registration of charge created will be issued in CHG-2 by the ROC.
+Once a charge has been created and filed with the ROC via Form CHG-1, a certificate of registration for the created charge will be issued in CHG-2 by the ROC.
 And this shall serve as conclusive evidence that the company has complied duly with all the requirements of Chapter VI of the Act and the Rules made thereunder.

 Process of Creation of Charge

-When a company has passed a special resolution empowering the Board of Directors to borrow funds in relation to funding or financing its various requirements and also authorizing the Board to create the charge on its assets or properties in favor of the lending bank or financial institutions, then the following process should be followed:
+When a company has passed a special resolution empowering the Board of Directors to borrow funds in relation to funding or financing its various requirements and also authorising the Board to create a charge on its assets or properties in favour of the lending bank or financial institutions, then the following process should be followed:

-1. Firstly, hold a Board meeting and pass a resolution to availing the fund from the banks or financial institutions along with the security of Charges.
-While the authority for availing such funds has been given, an authority to execute necessary documents is also required to be given.
+- Firstly, hold a Board meeting and pass a resolution to avail the funds from banks or financial institutions, along with the security of Charges.
+While the authority to avail of such funds has been granted, the authority to execute the necessary documents is also required.

-2. The extracts of the resolution passed by the company should be filed, with the ROC in form MGT 14 within 30 days of passing such resolution.
+- The extracts of the resolution passed by the company should be filed with the ROC in Form MGT 14 within 30 days of passing such resolution.

 iii.
 Then the execution of necessary documents for availing the facility including the security being given should be done with.

-1. Now, the company should make entries in the register of Charges which is being maintained in form namely, CHG-7, after there is a creation or modification or satisfaction of the charge and get the same authenticated by the Director or Secretary of the company or any such person authorized by the board for the same.
+- Now, the company should make entries in the register of Charges, which is maintained in the form CHG-7, after the creation, modification, or satisfaction of the charge, and have them authenticated by the Director, Secretary of the company, or any person authorised by the board for this purpose.

-2. Along with a specified amount of fees the Form namely, CHG-1 is required to be filed within a period of 30 days from the date of creation or modification of the charge on the assets or properties of the company.
+- Along with a specified amount of fees, the Form, namely CHG-1, must be filed within 30 days from the date of creation or modification of the charge on the company’s assets or properties.

 iv.
-For the instruments which are providing evidence on the creation or even any modification of the charge, a certified true copy shall be attached.
+For the instruments that provide evidence on the creation or any modification of the charge, a certified true copy shall be attached.

 v.
 In the case there is a joint charge and consortium finance, particulars of other charge holders shall also be provided.

 vi.
-The document which is evidencing that there is a creation or modification of charge when the company has acquired a property, which is already subject to charge together with the instrument evidencing such acquisitions made by the company.
+The document that evidences the creation or modification of a charge when the company acquires a property that is already subject to a charge, together with the instrument evidencing such acquisitions made by the company.

 vii.
-A certificate of registration in form CHG-2 will be issued by ROC.
-And it shall be done only after proper verification of all the documents filed or submitted by the company i.e., the borrower regarding such borrowing and the charge created.
+ROC will issue a certificate of registration in form CHG-2.
+And it shall be done only after proper verification of all the documents filed or submitted by the company, i.e., the borrower, regarding such borrowing and the charge created.

-1. Where a charge registered with the ROC is required to be modified, Form CHG-3 along with the particulars of modification of charge shall be filed with the Registrar.
+- Where a charge registered with the ROC is required to be modified, Form CHG-3, along with the particulars of the modification of the charge, shall be filed with the Registrar.

-2. If the form namely, CHG-1 is filed after 300 days, an additional filing of application for condonation of delay in form CHG-8 is required to be done with the Regional Director in territorial jurisdiction registered office of company is located or falling under.
+- If the form, namely CHG-1, is filed after 300 days, an additional application for condonation of delay in form CHG-8 must be filed with the Regional Director in the territorial jurisdiction where the registered office of the company is located or falls.

-3. A penalty imposed by the Regional Director shall be paid here, for which normally, a time of 15 days is given for payment of the penalty.
+- A penalty imposed by the Regional Director shall be paid here, for which a period of 15 days is normally allowed for payment of the penalty.

 xii.
-Once the penalty as required is paid, the payment challans are to be submitted to Regional Director.
-This shall be done for obtaining the covering letter which is containing an order allowing the condonation of delay to the company.
+Once the penalty as required is paid, the payment challans are to be submitted to the Regional Director.
+This will be done to obtain the covering letter, which contains an order allowing the condonation of delay to the company.

 xiii.
-Now, submit the order issued by the Regional Director with the Registrar of Companies within the stipulated time, in Form INC 28.
+Now, submit the order issued by the Regional Director to the Registrar of Companies within the stipulated time, in Form INC 28.

 xiv.
 On approval of Form INC 28, get Form CHG-1 approved.
 The certificate of registration shall be issued by the Registrar in from CHG-2.